10xD226/10x-cards/README.md

 ```

 ### Option 2: No API Key
-Simply don't set the `OPENAI_API_KEY` environment variable, and the app will automatically switch to demo mode.
+Simply don't set the `OPENROUTER_API_KEY` environment variable, and the app will automatically switch to demo mode.

 ### What Demo Mode Does:
 - ✅ Uses realistic mock questions in multiple languages (EN, PL, DE)
 - ✅ Simulates API response delay for authentic experience
 - ✅ Detects job posting language and returns appropriate questions
 - ✅ All other features work normally (auth, database, practice tracking)
-- ⚠️ Shows a console warning: "🚧 OpenAI Service running in DEMO MODE"
+- ⚠️ Shows a console warning: "🚧 AI Service running in DEMO MODE"

 ### Example Mock Questions:
 - **English**: "Can you walk me through your experience with the technologies mentioned in this role?"